-The Management Company also intends to consider negative externalities related to the production of the metals underlying the performance of the index.
+The Management Company also intends to consider negative externalities related to producing the metals underlying the performance of the index.

-To do this, the Management Company calculates the carbon footprint, taking into account the composition of the strategy, in order to determine the amount of Greenhouse Gas (GHG) emissions associated with the basket of commodities making up the index.
+To do this, the Management Company calculates the carbon footprint, taking into account the composition of the strategy, in order to determine the amount of Greenhouse Gas (GHG) emissions associated with the basket of commodities that make up the index.
 It does so for the purposes of estimating the number of certified Voluntary Emission Reductions (VER) necessary for the Management Company in order to offset carbon emissions.

-The Sub-Fund has no reference benchmark; however, for information, the investor may consult the GSCI Industrial Metals TR index, which is representative of an industrial metals investment universe.
-This index may be used for financial performance measurement purposes, and has been chosen independently of the environmental and/or social characteristics promoted by the Sub-Fund.
+The Sub-Fund has no benchmark; however, for information, the investor may consult the GSCI Precious Metals TR index, which is representative of a universe of investment in precious metals, limited to gold and silver.
+This index may be used for financial performance measurement purposes.
+This index has been chosen independently of the environmental and/or social characteristics promoted by the Sub-Fund.